I-MH/I-MH.github.io/_pages/talks.md

 ## Changepoint method for a time-dependent sequence of 0-1 values

+date: 2024-06
 type: "Talk"
-permalink: /talks/2024-06-Greece
 venue: "Teloglion Cultural Center, Aristotle University of Thessaloniki"
-date: 2024-06
 location: "Thessaloniki, Greece"

-This is a description of your conference proceedings talk, note the different field in type.
-You can put anything in this field.
+This was a talk part of the Dynalife event, which part of the cost action

+## Surface Time Series Models for Large
+Spatio-Temporal Datasets
 ---
-title: "Conference Proceeding talk 3 on Relevant Topic in Your Field"
-collection: talks
-type: "Conference proceedings talk"
-permalink: /talks/2014-03-01-talk-3
-venue: "Testing Institute of America 2014 Annual Conference"
-date: 2014-03-01
+date: 2014-06
-location: "Los Angeles, CA"
+type: "Talk"
+venue: "Meteo-France"
+location: "Toulouse, France"
 ---

-This is a description of your conference proceedings talk, note the different field in type.
-You can put anything in this field.
+This was the 15th International Meeting on Statistical Climatology (IMSC 2024).